AISHA-MA/FHIR/README.md

-# FHIR
+# FHIR Learning & Documentation

-  FHIR Playground — A learning and practice repository for HL7® FHIR® (Fast Healthcare Interoperability Resources).
-This repo contains hands-on examples, JSON resources, and notes on FHIR concepts such as data types,cardinality,extensions,domain resources, and API interactions with HAPI FHIR servers.
+This repository is dedicated to learning and documenting everything related to FHIR (Fast Healthcare Interoperability Resources).
+It includes practical examples, notes, and structured JSON files that demonstrate:

+Core Resources such as Patient, Observation, Encounter, Medication.

+Data Types (Primitive, Complex, General-purpose).

+Cardinality and Modifier Elements.

+Extensions and Modifier Extensions.

+Using GET, POST, PUT, DELETE with HAPI FHIR Server and Insomnia.

+# Main Objectives:

+Personal documentation of steps, notes, and concepts.

+Build a clear and organized reference to revisit anytime.

+Share learning progress with others interested in FHIR.